8 Alexa features for watching the Big Game on Feb. 2

-It's that time of year -- when you huddle around your TV with friends and family to watch the Super Bowl.
+It's the big weekend -- when you huddle around your TV with friends and family to watch the Super Bowl.
 You've got your fridge packed full of beer, your table covered with appetizers and yourself decked out in your favorite team's attire, ready to watch the Chiefs and 49ers face off.

 You might have used your Amazon Echo ( $100 at Amazon ) smart speaker to order pizzas and check the start time of the game, but did you know that you can also use Alexa to stream games, check the scores and organize a football pool?
 Your helpful football assistant can also keep you updated with new information about the teams you're following.